Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-ohr.markdown

 * Metrics - The `space_blobstore_off-heap_used-bytes_total` metric, as described on the [Metrics](./metrics-bundled.html#blobstore-operations) page.
 * Admin API - Thru [SpaceInstanceStatistics.getBlobStoreStatistics()]({{% api-javadoc %}}/index.html?org/openspaces/admin/space/SpaceInstanceStatistics.html#getBlobStoreStatistics)
-* Web Management Console - In the space instances view, right-click any of the columns in the table and add the 'used off-heap' column.
+* Web Management Console - In the Space instances view, right-click any of the columns in the table and add the **Used Off-Heap** column.